Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Appendix Outline

+We are very grateful to participants at various seminars, including the Tinbergen Institute (TI) Econometrics Seminar, the Center for Economics and Non-linear Dynamics in Economics and Finance (CENDEF) seminar at the Amsterdam School of Economics, the Business Analytics (BA) seminar of the Amsterdam Business school, as well as the Netherlands Econometrics Study Group (NESG) 2024, for their insightful comments and feedback.

-\section{Appendix outline}
+\section{Appendix Outline}

-This appendix is organized as follows.
-In Section \ref{sec:full_results}, we give more details on the results for the four datasets (Waterbirds, CelebA, MultiNLI and Toy) used in the experiments.
-Section \ref{sec:add_results_Toy} contains several additional results for the Toy dataset.
+In Section \ref{sec:full_results}, we provide details on the results in Section \ref{sec:OOD_generalization} for the four datasets (Waterbirds, CelebA, MultiNLI and Toy).
+Section \ref{sec:add_results_Toy} contains additional results for the Toy dataset.
 In Section \ref{sec:details_algorithm} we present additional details on the implementation of the JSE algorithm.
 In Section \ref{sec:details_tests} we lay out the testing procedure for the JSE algorithm.
-In Section \ref{sec:ERM_GW}, we compare JSE to group-weighted ERM.
+Section \ref{sec:gradcam_fig} and \ref{sec:CelebA_removal} provide additional details and images for the experiments conducted in Section \ref{sec:gradcam_main} and \ref{sec:Rafvogel_experiment_main} respectively.
+In Section \ref{sec:OOD_other_algorithms}, we compare JSE to other instance-reweighting methods.
+In Section \ref{sec:multiple_concepts} we illustrate how JSE can be used to deal with multiple spurious concept labels.
 Finally, Section \ref{sec:param_details} provides a more detailed description of the datasets, as well as implementation details for the experiments.

-\section{Full set of results for Waterbirds, CelebA, MultiNLI and Toy dataset}
+\section{Full Set of Results for Waterbirds, CelebA, MultiNLI and Toy Dataset}